CMMC 1.0 vs. NIST 800-171: Important Differences

 These are documents and policies that outline how specific tasks should be done.
 Take the example above.
 You should have available documents on how to enable auto-updates on your computers.

-The Cybersecurity Maturity Model Certification (CMMC) framework is a security standard that uses a five-level tiered system that determines the maturity of a DoD contractor based on its ability to protect sensitive government information from cyberattacks.
+The Cybersecurity Maturity Model Certification (CMMC) framework is a security standard that uses a three-level tiered system that determines the maturity of a DoD contractor based on its ability to protect sensitive government information from cyberattacks.
 Each level builds on each other's requirements.
-The five levels of the CMMC framework are:
+The three levels of the CMMC 2.0 framework are:

 Under NIST 800-171, contractors could self-certify and claim that their companies comply with all the NIST standards.
 Contractors applying for CMMC certification must first be audited by a C3PAO.
 This is to prevent false claims of compliance and ensure contractors applying for certification meet all CMMC requirements.